SuadoCowboy/SuadoScript/README.md

 are looking to load them automatically, you would need to put in the code a line with the "load_plugin" function to execute it.

-The "cfg" folder is where SuadoScript files stand.
+The "cfg" folder is where SuadoScript files should be.
+Nonetheless, it could be executed from anywhere.

 # Understanding the use of "@"
 "@" at the start of a command means that the result of the function will